eclipse-archived/codewind-docs/docs/_documentations/che-installinfo.md

 ### Adding the ca.crt to Google Chrome

-On MacOS, follow these steps:
+On macOS, follow these steps:

 1. Open **Keychain Access** and click **File**>**Import items**.
 2. Locate the `rootCa.crt` that you downloaded and import it.